Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Preliminaries

 \section{Preliminaries}

-Consider a federated learning setup where a set of data contributors, given by $N = \{1,2,\ldots,n\}$, is interacting with a center.
+Consider an FL setup where a set of data contributors, given by $N = \{1,2,\ldots,n\}$, is interacting with a center.
 Each data contributor (agent) $i$ has access to a private labeled dataset $D_i$, with the size of the dataset given by $s_i^{\max} = |D_i|$.
 The agents are interested in learning a parameter vector $w \in \mathbb{R}^m$ from these data so that it helps them predict some unlabeled data accurately (e.g., to perform a classification task).
 However, each individual agent has a limited amount of data, and learning $w$ only from that data may not be accurate enough.
 So, they learn this parameter via a {\em federated learner} such that the model is trained on the consolidated data of all the $n$ users.
 Assume that the datasets are drawn from the same distribution, e.g., all the agents sample human disease data from a certain geographical location.
-However, sampling such data is costly and agent $i$ incurs a cost $c_i(s_i)$ when she trains the model locally on her dataset of size $s_i \in S_i := [0, s_i^{\max}]$.
-Under this setup, each agent $i$ gets a utility based on how much data $s_i$ she decides to sample and train on.
+However, sampling such data is costly, and agent $i$ incurs a cost, given by a function $c_i(s_i)$, when it trains the model locally on its chosen dataset of size $s_i \in S_i := [0, s_i^{\max}]$.
+Along with these costs, there may be some other arbitrary costs that an agent incurs based on the mechanism and other agent contributions.
+Under this setup, each agent $i$ gets a utility based on how much data $s$ has been chosen by the agents to sample and train on.
 Hence, the utility is given by

-where $s_{-i}$ is the data chosen by the agents other than $i$ in this federated learning process.
-The function $a_i(w, s_i, s_{-i})$ is the {\em accuracy function}, which denotes the {\em benefit} to agent $i$ if the parameter learned by the center is $w$ and the agents contribute by running the federated learning algorithm on their dataset sizes given by the vector $s = (s_i, s_{-i})$.
+where $s_{-i}$ is the data chosen by the agents other than $i$ in this FL process.
+The function $v_i(w, s_i, s_{-i})$ is the {\em valuation function}, which denotes the {\em benefit} to agent $i$ if the parameter learned by the center is $w$ and the agents contribute by running the FL algorithm on their dataset sizes given by the vector $s = (s_i, s_{-i})$.
+The function $z_i(s_i, s_{-i})$ is the {\em effective cost} to agent $i$ which may depend on the data contributions of all agents.

+FL is an iterative process, the center updates a parameter $w^t$ at round $t$, agents use this to choose their dataset size $s_i^{t+1}$, compute and share gradients $d_i^{t+1} \in \mathbb{R}^m$ with the center.
+The center aggregates gradients to update the parameter to $w^{t+1}$.
+We use the superscript $t$ when referring to these terms in a specific iteration of the training round.